cemreefe/cemreefe.github.io/source/blog/posts/Spring for beginners.md

 Overall, the second implementation using Spring is more modular, flexible, and easier to maintain than the first implementation.
 It separates the concerns of object instantiation and configuration from the application code, allowing you to change the implementation of the notification service without modifying the code.

-### Isn't the spring config also defined on the code and needs to be edited?
+#### Isn't the spring config also defined by code and thus non-separated from the code?

 You are correct that the Spring configuration is also defined in code, but the key difference is that the configuration code is separate from the application code that defines the business logic.
 In the second implementation using Spring, the `NotificationService` class does not need to know anything about the implementation details of the `EmailService`.